IBM/platinum-demos/docs/300-it-automation-automating-incident-resolution-in-instana-using-ansible/demo-script.md

 <details markdown="1">

-<summary>4 - Understand the execution steps of the remediation</summary>
+<summary>4 - Understanding the execution steps of the remediation</summary>

 <br/>